valkey-io/valkey-doc/topics/modules-api-ref.md

 * `VALKEYMODULE_OPEN_KEY_NOSTATS` - Don't update keyspace hits/misses counters.
 * `VALKEYMODULE_OPEN_KEY_NOEXPIRE` - Avoid deleting lazy expired keys.
 * `VALKEYMODULE_OPEN_KEY_NOEFFECTS` - Avoid any effects from fetching the key.

+If the module supports forkless operations, specifying `VALKEYMODULE_OPTIONS_HANDLE_FORKLESS`, it's possible that NULL may be returned if `VALKEYMODULE_WRITE` is selected AND the key is currently in-use for a forkless operation.
+In this case, the module may not write to the key and will have to try again at a later time.

 <span id="ValkeyModule_GetOpenKeyModesAll"></span>